Tharandt station: Rail services

 In the age of steam, almost all trains had to be pushed up the ramp, which required good logistics at the station for the bank operation and the handling of faster and slower trains.
 The east-west operations on the line were always very busy for freight and passenger trains.
 After the electrification, the operations at the station were reduced by the loss of the bank engines.
 There was a train operation through the station about once an hour and the freight traffic towards Freiberg was still quite considerable until 1989.

-Currently (2015) trains run through the station approximately every 30 minutes and all trains stop at the station.
+Currently (2025), Regional-Express line RE 3 (Dresden–Hof), RE 30 (Dresden–Zwickau), and S-Bahn line S3 (Dresden–Freiberg) run hourly, with the S-Bahn from Dresden terminating in Tharandt outside of peak hours.
 The operations of freight trains has decreased compared to earlier times.